Free Business Quote Templates

 What to Include on a Business Quote

-A good business quote makes it easy for your customer to understand what you are offering, what it will cost, and what happens next.
-The exact details may change depending on whether you are quoting a service, product, order, or project.
+A good business quote makes the offer and price easy to understand.
+It should also show what happens next.
+The exact details depend on whether you are quoting a product, service, order, or project.

 - Your business name and contact details.